Analysts: Bangladesh PM visits World Bank to gain support for distressed economy

 “We also seek international support for trade diversification, investment promotion and domestic resource generation.”

-For Ali Riaz, of Illinois State University, this event marking the 50th anniversary of the bank’s relationship with Bangladesh was a mere fig leaf.
+For Ali Riaz, of Illinois State University, Hasina’s visit to attend this event marking the 50th anniversary of the bank’s relationship with Bangladesh was a mere fig leaf.

 Hasina’s trip has an economic and political dimension, the political science professor told BenarNews.